Trip Facts

 - End From Juphal

-- Min Size 2 Pax
+- Min Size 2 pax

-- Max Size 10 Pax
+- Max Size 10 pax

-- Accommodation Camping
+- Accommodation Tent

-- Best Season: Late March to May and September to November
+- Best Season: April to early November

 Trip Highlights

-Phoksundo Lake, Wildlife, and Ancient Monasteries
+Phoksundo Lake, Wildlife, and Ancient Culture

 Trip Itinerary